anirudhi89/Stalkify/README.md

 ### Server

-The server is written in JavaScript and ExpressJs, an unopiniated framework, using the Node.js runtime.
+The server is written in JavaScript and ExpressJs, an unopinionated framework, using the Node.js runtime.